prorev/prorev.github.io/_posts/2021-08-25-ml-history.md

 ## 1986  Backpropagation

 Seppo Linnainmaa's reverse mode of automatic differentiation (first applied to neural networks by Paul Werbos) is used in experiments by David Rumelhart, Geoff Hinton and Ronald J. Williams to learn internal representations

+## 1989 Recognizing of Handwritten Zip Digit Images

+Yann LeCun 1989 was able to successfully use backpropagation to recognize the handwritten digit images.
+Later, he did the same for the ZIP codes.

 ## 1989 Reinforcement Learning